 - The first "X" under BSC in the "Adopt Entire Chapter" row indicates BSC adopts the entire chapter without amendment.
 The common misunderstanding is that BSC acronym in the MAT indicates statewide adoption of the building standards that are not within authority of other state agencies.
-CBC Section 1.2 advises that BSC adoptions apply to certain state buildings only, while CBC Section 1.1.3.1 states that standards in the Title 24 Parts 2, 2.5, 3, 4, 5, 6, 9, 10 and 11 apply to all occupancies and applications not regulated by a state agency. - SFM adopts the entire chapter but amends numerous sections to implement requirements of state law.
+CBC Section 1.2 advises that BSC adoptions apply to certain state buildings only, while CBC Section 1.1.3.1 states that standards in the Title 24 Parts 2, 2.5, 3, 4, 5, 6, 7, 9, 10 and 11 apply to all occupancies and applications not regulated by a state agency. - SFM adopts the entire chapter but amends numerous sections to implement requirements of state law.
 Amended sections are identified by an "X".
 All other sections of the chapter not marked by an "X" are adopted by SFM without amendment.
-See CBC Section 1.11 for the application of SFM adoptions. - BSCC and DPH adopt no part of Chapter 3 because there is no "X" in any of the three rows of the table to indicate adoption of the chapter.
-Chapter 1 of the CBC shows that BSCC is the acronym for the Board of State and Community Corrections, and DPH is the acronym for the Department of Public Health. - HCD 1 adopts the entire chapter as amended, and amends subsection 302.1.
-CBC Section 1.8.2.1.1 advises that HCD 1 adoptions apply to several types of residential occupancies. - Subsection 302.1 is adopted for HCD 2 applications.
-CBC Section 1.8.2.1.3 explains that HCD 2 adoptions apply to permanent buildings in mobilehome parks and special occupancy parks.
+See CBC Section 1.11 for the application of SFM adoptions. - BSCC and DPH and other agencies do not adopt Chapter 3 because there is no "X" in any of the three rows of the table to indicate adoption of the chapter.
+Chapter 1 of the CBC shows that BSCC is the acronym for the Board of State and Community Corrections, and DPH is the acronym for the Department of Public Health. - HCD 1 and HCD 2 adopt the entire chapter as amended, and amend subsection 302.1.
+CBC Section 1.8.2.1.1 advises that HCD 1 adoptions apply to several types of residential occupancies.
+CBC Section 1.8.2.1.3 explains that HCD 2 adoptions apply to permanent buildings in mobilehome parks and special occupancy parks. - CA adopt Section 302.1.3 in Chapter 3 only.
+Chapter 1 of the CBC shows that CA is the acronym for the Department of Consumer Affairs and various boards which are part of this department (see CBC Section 1.4.1).

-Additional information on how to read Matrix Adoption Tables is provided on pages vi and vii of the 2022 CBC.
-Similar information is provided near the front of Parts 2.5, 3, 4, 5, 9, 10 and 11.
+Information on how to read Matrix Adoption Tables is provided on pages vii and viii of the 2025 CBC.
+Similar information is provided near the front of Parts 2.5, 3, 4, 5, 7, 9, 10 and 11.
+Additionally, an informational video About Matrix Adoption Tables in Title 24 is available on CBSC's YouTube channel.